HighDimensionalEconLab/VarianceComponentsHDFE.jl/docs/src/Executable.md

 # Syntax of the program

 Before this, make sure you've completed the installation steps shown above.
 To use the executable you only need to open the terminal.
 Windows users can press the keys Windows + R, then type "powershell" and press Enter.
-MacOS users can press COMMAND + SPACE to open spotlight search, and type terminal and hit RETURN.
+MacOS users can click to open the app manually.
+You can also see some examples in the Typical Workflow sections below.

 The basic syntax of this command is